I often say that sugar does nothing for me but, make me want more sugar.

 Breaking Free From Sugar Addiction

-And, breaking free from sugar is something that you can do…and a big part of accomplishing that goal is to add the right foods to your diet as you subtract the sugar.
+And breaking free from sugar is something you can do…and a big part of accomplishing that goal is to add the right foods to your diet as you subtract the sugar.
+Adding before Subtracting is one of my 3 Baby Steps to Quit Sugar.